 Clothing should be comfortable, casual and appropriate for exercise and the more active portions of the day.
 Considering Minnesota's weather variations, for comfort, many patients choose layers of clothing.
 Tennis shoes or comfortable walking shoes are recommended.

 Are meals served?

 Meals are not provided.
 An hour is set aside daily for lunch, and a full kitchen is available.
 Patients should bring or purchase lunch.
 In the three-week program, patients can choose to purchase hot, cold and vegetarian selections.
-Also, the Saint Marys Hospital patient cafeteria and the Generose Express deli sell various food selections.
+Also, the Mayo Clinic Hospital, Saint Marys Campus, patient cafeteria and the Generose Express deli sell various food selections.

 How do I find the center?

-The Pain Rehabilitation Center is on the second floor of the Generose Building on the Saint Marys Hospital campus.
+The Pain Rehabilitation Center is on the second floor of the Generose Building on the Saint Marys Campus.
 See Traveling to Mayo Clinic and Maps to Mayo Clinic Facilities for information about getting to the Mayo Clinic campus and the PRC.